 It is worth mentioning that we tested both firmness options (Soft and Firm) and we found that both actually land on the firmer side of the spectrum.
 We rated the Firm version around a medium-firm on the firmness scale, while the Soft version lands a little closer to medium.

 This is pretty straightforward.
 The Cocoon mattresses are much more affordable than the Original Purple.
 The Cocoon Classic is about $300-$400 cheaper, depending on which size mattress you’re looking for.
 Next, the Cocoon Chill is about $200-$300 less expensive than Purple, again depending on which size you select.
 Interestingly, though, a twin-size Cocoon Chill costs more than a twin-size Original Purple bed.

 However, those prices are just based on MSRPs.
 You can almost always find some sort of Cocoon coupon code or promo code to make the mattresses even cheaper.
-Check the green box on the right side of the screen to see what kind of promotion the company is currently running.
+Check Cocoon’s website to see what kind of promotion the company is currently running.

 Purple isn’t too keen on sales, but they do almost always toss in a free gift (pillow, sheets, seat cushion, etc.) with each mattress purchase.
 Check Purple.com to see what they’re currently offering in the way of bundles, sales, etc.